pehor/ssg-my-friend/README.md

 # Static assets

 All static assets need to be stored in the `/public` folder.
 See the `/public/logo.png` as an example.
 Make sure files don't have the same name as a file in the `/pages` directory.

+# Web crawlers

+A robots.txt file is included to disallow all indexing.
+Change this according to your needs.